Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Related Work

-More recently, \cite{yang2020global} considered a class of smooth non-convex non-concave problems, which satisfy both the $y$-side PL condition and $x$-side PL condition~\footnote{We notice that the $x$-side PL condition can be replaced by the primal PL condition for their analysis.}.
-They established a global convergence for a Lyapunov function $P(x_t) - P_* + \lambda (P(x_t) - f(x_t, y_t))$ for a constant $\lambda$, which directly implies the convergence for the primal objective gap.
-After some manipulation, we can also derive the convergence for the duality gap.
-This work is different from \cite{yang2020global} in several perspectives: (i) their algorithm is based on alternating gradient descent ascent method with polynomially decreasing or very small step sizes, in contrast our algorithm is based on epoch-wise stochastic methods with geometrically decreasing step sizes.
-This feature makes our algorithm more amenable to deep learning applications, which allows us to achieve {\bf the state-of-the-art result on the validation data of the Stanford CheXpert competition} in terms of AUC measure; (ii) we make use of strong concavity of the objective function in terms of $y$ and develop stronger convergence results.
-In particular, our iteration complexities have better dependence on condition numbers.
-We compare these convergence results on both objective gap and duality gap in Table \ref{tab:compare_with_two_sided_PL}.
+More recently, \citet{yang2020global} considered a class of smooth non-convex non-concave problems, which satisfy both the $y$-side PL condition and $x$-side PL condition\footnote{We notice that the $x$-side PL condition can be replaced by the primal PL condition for their analysis.}.
+They proposed stochastic alternating gradient descent ascent (Stoc-AGDA) algorithms and established a global convergence for a Lyapunov function $P(x_t) - P_* + \lambda (P(x_t) - f(x_t, y_t))$ for a constant $\lambda$, which directly implies the convergence for the primal objective gap.
+After some manipulation, we can also derive the convergence for the duality gap under the assumption that $x$-side PL condition holds.
+This work is different from \citep{yang2020global} in several perspectives: (i) their algorithm is based on alternating gradient descent ascent method with polynomially decreasing or very small step sizes, in contrast our algorithm is based on stage-wise stochastic methods with geometrically decreasing step sizes.
+This feature makes our algorithm more amenable to deep learning applications~\citep{robustdeepAUC}; (ii) we make use of strong concavity of the objective function in terms of $y$ and develop stronger convergence results.
+In particular, our stochastic first-order oracle call complexities have better dependence on condition numbers.

 Finally, we note that there are a lot of research on deep learning to justify the PL condition.
-PL condition of a risk minimization problem has been shown to hold globally or locally on some networks with certain structures, activation or loss functions \cite{allen2018convergence,arora2018convergence,charles2017stability,du2018gradient,hardt2016identity,li2018learning,li2017convergence,zhou2017characterization}.
-For example, in \cite{du2018gradient}, they have shown that if the width of a two layer neural network is sufficiently large, PL condition holds within a ball centered at the initial solution and the global optimum would lie in this ball. \cite{allen2018convergence} further shows that in overparameterized deep neural networks with ReLU activation, PL condition holds for a global optimum around a random initial solution.
+PL condition of a risk minimization problem has been shown to hold globally or locally on some networks with certain structures, activation or loss functions \citep{allen2018convergence,arora2018convergence,charles2017stability,du2018gradient,hardt2016identity,li2018learning,li2017convergence,zhou2017characterization}.
+For example, in \citep{du2018gradient}, they have shown that if the width of a two layer neural network is sufficiently large, PL condition holds within a ball centered at the initial solution and the global optimum would lie in this ball. \citet{allen2018convergence} further shows that in overparameterized deep neural networks with ReLU activation, PL condition holds for a global optimum around a random initial solution.